Oneohtrix Point Never

 Daniel Lopatin (born July 25, 1982), best known as Oneohtrix Point Never or OPN, is an American electronic music producer, composer, singer, and songwriter.
-His work experiments with tropes from an eclectic range of musical genres and eras, and has featured sample-based composition and complex MIDI production.
-He began releasing music in the 2000s, and received early acclaim for the synthesizer-based compilation Rifts (2009) as well as the influential vaporwave side-project Chuck Person's Eccojams Vol. 1 (2010).
+His work has experimented with tropes from an eclectic range of musical genres and eras, and has featured sample-based composition and complex MIDI production.

-Lopatin signed with Warp in 2013, and has since released studio albums on the label to positive critical reception.
+Lopatin began his career in the early 2000s as part of Brooklyn's noise music scene and later received early acclaim for the synthesizer-based compilation Rifts (2009) as well as the influential vaporwave side-project Chuck Person's Eccojams Vol. 1 (2010).
+He signed with Warp Records in 2013, and has since released studio albums on the label to critical praise.
 He has also contributed production work to various artists, most extensively the Weeknd, Moses Sumney, and Soccer Mommy.
-He has composed scores for films such as Good Time (2017), Uncut Gems (2019), and Marty Supreme (2025); the first won him the Soundtrack Award at the 2017 Cannes Film Festival.
+He has composed film scores, most prominently in collaboration with the Safdie brothers on the films Good Time (2017), Uncut Gems (2019), and Marty Supreme (2025); the first won him the Soundtrack Award at the 2017 Cannes Film Festival.

 Early life

-Lopatin was born and raised in Massachusetts, and is the son of Russian-Jewish "refusenik" emigrants from the Soviet Union, both with musical backgrounds.
+Lopatin was born and raised in Massachusetts, and is the son of Russian-Jewish emigrants both with musical backgrounds.
 Some of his first experiments with electronic music were inspired by his father's music collection and his Roland Juno-60 synthesizer, an instrument that Lopatin would inherit and go on to use extensively in his own music.
 In high school, Lopatin played synthesizer in groups with friends and future collaborator Joel Ford, performing at school events.
 Lopatin attended Hampshire College in Massachusetts before moving to Brooklyn, New York, to attend graduate school at Pratt Institute, studying archival science; the field of study would go on to influence aspects of his music and artistic practice.
 During that time, he also became interested and involved in Brooklyn's underground noise music scene.